martinkrulltott/windmeter/README.md

 ### Use local server
 ```
-If you're running a local instance of Windscraper, create a .env.local file in the root folder with your server url, e.g. VUE_APP_SERVER_URL="http://localhost:3000/"
+If you're running a local instance of Windscraper:
+Create a .env.local file in the root folder with your server url
+Example: VUE_APP_SERVER_URL="http://localhost:3000/"
 ```